Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Analysis of contagion dynamics

 \subsubsection{Phase transitions}

-Fig.~\ref{fig:phase_transition_monoplex}a shows the average of simulated fractions of active players (open circle) in the model of coordination games.
-As is well known in the literature on fractional-threshold models, there are two critical points with respect to the average degree $z$~\citep{Watts2002}.
+Fig.~\ref{fig:phase_transition_monoplex}a shows the average of simulated fractions of active players (open circle) in the fractional threshold model.
+As is well known in the literature, there are two critical points with respect to the average degree $z$~\citep{Watts2002}.
 The first critical point is around $z=1$, below which global cascades cannot occur.
 This is because a network is not well connected if $z<1$, in which there are many isolated components.
 For a finite fraction of players to be active in a sufficiently large network, a vast majority of players needs to form a giant component~\citep{Gleeson2008}.
 The second critical point appears well above $z=1$, around $z=6$ in our case, above which global cascades will not happen.
 The reason is that if the network is dense enough, the influence from a single neighbor is diluted simply because the activation threshold is given as a share of active neighbors among $k$ neighbors.
-On the other hand, in the absolute-threshold contagion that describes the diffusion process in utility-based games, there is only one critical point (Fig.~\ref{fig:phase_transition_monoplex}b).
+On the other hand, in the \addr{model of} absolute-threshold contagion, there is only one critical point (Fig.~\ref{fig:phase_transition_monoplex}b).
 This is because the activation threshold depends only on the total number of active neighbors $m$ independently of the number of neighbors $k$.

 Fig.~\ref{fig:phase_transition_monoplex} also shows that the message-passing method is much more accurate than the naive mean-field method in explaining the simulation results.
 In general, the naive mean-field method overestimates the cascade region because it fails to eliminate the repercussions of peer effects, as pointed out by \cite{gleeson2018message}.
-For this reason, we focus on the message-passing method in the following analysis.\footnote{\cite{gleeson2013binary} argues that the methods called an approximate master equations (AME) approach and a pair-approximation (PA) approach are generally more accurate than the naive mean-field approximation.
-He shows that the AME approach, which is most accurate yet computationally most expensive, is equivalent to the message-passing method when there is no possibility of recovery as in the threshold models considered here.}
+Such differences in accuracy are also observed for networks with scale-free degree distributions (see Fig.~\ref{fig:vs_z_SF}).
+For this reason, we focus on the message-passing method in the following analysis.